2021 Grand Prix of Portland

 The 2021 Grand Prix of Portland was an IndyCar motor race held on September 12, 2021 at the Portland International Raceway.
 It was the 14th round of the 2021 IndyCar Series season.

 The race was won by Álex Palou, who started on pole, with Alexander Rossi finishing second and Scott Dixon third.

 Background

 The event was held over the weekend of September 11-12, 2021 at the Portland International Raceway in Portland, Oregon.
 It marked the return of the circuit to the calendar, as the race was canceled in the year prior due to the COVID-19 pandemic.

 The race was the 14th race of the 16-race season.
-It was held three weeks after the Bommarito Automotive Group 500 at the World Wide Technology Raceway in Madison, Illinois, which was the last oval race of the season, and was the first of three races in the triple-header finale, which continued in the Firestone Grand Prix of Monterey at Laguna Seca (September 19) and culminates in the Acura Grand Prix of Long Beach at the Long Beach street circuit (September 26).
+It was held three weeks after the Bommarito Automotive Group 500 at the World Wide Technology Raceway in Madison, Illinois, which was the last oval race of the season, and was the first of three races in the triple-header finale, which continued in the Firestone Grand Prix of Monterey at Laguna Seca (September 19) and culminated in the Acura Grand Prix of Long Beach at the Long Beach street circuit (September 26).

 Will Power was the previous race winner, having won the 2019 event.